danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 **Questions to think about in your README:**

-- What have you made in your RUNME?
+- What have you produced?
 - How would you describe your first independent coding experience (in relation to thinking, reading, copying, modifying, writing code, and so on)?
 - How is the coding process different from, or similar to, reading and writing text?
-- What does code and programming mean to you, and how does the assigned reading help you to reflect on programming?
+- What does code and programming mean to you, and how does the assigned reading help you to further reflect on these terms?
 </div>

 ## Required reading